 During their short lives, massive stars emit large amounts of radiation through optical and UV emission, and large amounts of mechanical energy through their winds.
 As they die, comparable amounts of radiative and mechanical energy are liberated by the final supernova (SN) explosion.
-This can dramatically reshape the surrounding interstellar medium, ionising and heating it, and in many cases driving galactic-scale winds, Such effects are generically referred to as SN feedback.
-As Larson (1974) showed, they can have a major impact on the evolution of low-mass galaxies, determining for example their metallicities.
-White & Rees (1978) argued that such SN feedback may explain the strong dependence of galaxy formation efficiency on halo mass required to reconcile the observed abundances of low-luminosity galaxies with the predicted abundance of low-mass halos.
-This idea has subsequently been explored by many authors (e.g. Benson et al. 2003).
+This can dramatically reshape the surrounding interstellar medium, ionising and heating it, and in many cases driving galacticscale winds, Such effects are generically referred to as SN feedback.
+As Larson (1974) showed, they can have a major impact on the evolution of low-mass galaxies, determining, for example, their metallicities.
+White & Rees (1978) argued that such SN feedback may induce the strong dependence of galaxy formation efficiency on halo mass required to explain why most stars live in galaxies with stellar mass close to the upper limit imposed by cooling constraints, and why the overall conversion of baryons into stars is relatively inefficient.
+These ideas have subsequently been explored by many authors, particularly in the context of understanding the shape of the galaxy luminosity function at low luminosities (e.g. Benson et al. 2003).
 Here we assume that SN feedback injects gas from the cold disk into the hot halo and, in addition, can transfer halo gas to the ejecta reservoir.